phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 This test is very similar to the TODO vga buffer test that we created earlier in this post.
 The important difference is that TODO runs at the end of the `run` function and TODO runs directly after boot without running any initialization code beforehand.

 At this stage, a test like this doesn't seem very useful.
 However, when our kernel becomes more featureful in the future, integration tests like this will be useful for testing certain features in well defined environments.
-For example, we might want to prepare certain page table mappings and that are used in our tests.
+For example, we might want to prepare certain page table mappings that are then used in the tests.

 ### Testing Our Panic Handler